jasongaylord/JasonGaylord.com/_posts/2018/2018-10-31-scoping-a-private-npm-registry.md

 ```

 {% include info-notice.html %}
-**Tip:** If you do not scope that you are always authenticating, you will receive an error that 'This request requires auth credentials.
-Run `npm login` and repeat the request.'
-This is due to the login being globally set instead of set to the appropriate repository.
+<strong>Tip:</strong> If you do not scope that you are always authenticating, you will receive an error that <code>'This request requires auth credentials.
+Run 'npm login' and repeat the request.'</code> This is due to the login being globally set instead of set to the appropriate repository.
 {% include end-notice.html %}

 The .npmrc file in your user profile, may look like this: